What is time management?

 • When did I get most of the work done - in the mornings or evenings?

-By reassessing what you did, you will be able to identify your most time consuming tasks and determine whether you are investing your time in the most important tasks.
-This can help you decide on how best to move forward.
+By reviewing what you did, you will be able to identify your most time consuming tasks and determine whether you are investing your time in the most important tasks.

-Organising your priorities is about ensuring that the big, important things - those things that you have aspirations towards and care about - get done!
+Organising your priorities is about ensuring that the big, important things you care about get done!

-In prioritising the important things in your life, you decide what’s the most important tasks, even if everything on your list feels crucial.
+When prioritising, you need to decide on the most important tasks even if everything on your list feels crucial.
 This way, you make room for the little things you would still like to do.
-And remember, when you prioritise, it is also important to carefully manage and reprioritise if needed, so that you can avoid chaos and still enjoy all that you need to do.
+And remember, when you prioritise, it is also important to carefully manage and re-prioritise if needed, so that you can avoid chaos and still enjoy all that you need to do.

-There are a number of techniques you can use to help prioritise your tasks but always remember to find a technique that works for you.
+There are several techniques you can use to help prioritise your tasks but always remember to find a technique that works for you.

 Use a priority matrix